jacobshute/MooseEatsBeads/Readme.md

 ## Install

 Java version 16 (or something) needs to be installed.
 Java.com if you don't have it.
-Download the latest beads.jar file from the build/ folder Double click it.
+Download the latest MooseEatsBeads.jar and run.bat file from the build/ folder Then double click run.bat (hopefully. please java. just work.)
-A config file and save files will be made in the directory where it is.
-So probably move it out of your downloads or documents folder.
-(TODO system dependent config storage and installer)

 ## Coding Setup

 for now: eclipse v.
-4.20.0 // ohhhh 420 (sryihadto)
+4.20.0
+OpenJDK version 16  (There were some issues, please make sure it runs on JRE 1.8 before commit)

 Eventually I would like to have this done in command line with a Bash script or something.
 Terminal life is best life.